Final Fantasy XI: Battle and party system

 A party can expand into an alliance, with up to three parties combined, with a total of 18 players.
 Alliances are necessary to complete more difficult challenges: including missions, quests, nation or territory driven events, and defeating notorious monsters.
 Much of end-game play consists of alliance forces overcoming these higher level challenges and can even allow several alliances to enter into specific instances owned by a group of players (e.g. Dynamis instances entry is controlled by an hourglass item).

 Final Fantasy XIs incarnation of Limit Breaks are "Weapon Skills".
 Physical damage given and received fills a Tactical Points (TP) bar, to a maximum of 3000.
 Any amount above 1000 is able to be used up by being channelled into a weapon skill.
 These skills vary in effect depending on job class, what weapon is equipped, how full the TP bar is, and how proficient the player is with the weapon.
-If partying with other players, one may use these weapon skills in succession in order to create a "Skillchain".
-A skillchain creates additional damage after a series of weapon skills are used.
-Building on this even further, magic used on a skillchain at the right time will receive a boost to its damage; this is called a "Magic Burst".
+If partying with other players, one may use these weapon skills in succession in order to create a "skillchain".
+A skillchain creates additional damage after a series of weapon skills are used, and magic used on a skillchain at the right time will receive a boost to its damage; this is called a "Magic Burst".
 In order to create the best possible skillchains and magic bursts, players must work together, focusing on each other's actions and timing.